v-exec/Purity/README.md

 #### Setup

-Simply download / fork / clone this repository and copy it onto your server.
+Download / fork / clone this repository and copy it onto your server.
 Your server should be running Apache, and PHP version 7.2.
 For testing, feel free to use local server software like WAMP, LAMP, MAMP, XAMPP, etc.

+Make sure to change `.htaccess` paths if you're working in a subfolder.
+Change `RewriteRule ^(.+)$ /page.php?v=$1 [NC,L]` to `RewriteRule ^(.+)$ /subfolder/page.php?v=$1 [NC,L]`.

+And for proper 404 functionality (_Purity_ uses a custom 404 page for missing artifacts as it is setup to handle all page requests in PHP), put your site URL in the bottom of `page.php` in `redirect()`.

 #### Example